sk-classroom/asc-perceptron/README.md

 1. You can import `assignments/utils.py` and use their functions (if any)

 1. You can verify your implementation by using `notebooks/develop.py`.
-If you prefer to work with Jupyter notebook, you can convert the Python script by jupytext.
+If you prefer to work with Jupyter notebook, you can convert the Python script by jupytext. `jupytext --to notebook <name_of_script_file>.py`

 2. [You can review your autograding results](https://docs.github.com/en/education/manage-coursework-with-github-classroom/learn-with-github-classroom/view-autograding-results)

 3. If you have any questions, use a special "Feedback" pull request to specify the part in question in the code.
-And text the instructors.
+And text the instructors with the link.
 See [here](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/leave-feedback-with-pull-requests) for this Feedback pull request.